 Unlike traditional badge programs, our requirements are simply suggestions for learning more about a subject.
-As the parent or leader, you may require more or less than we suggest for each badge depending on what you feel will motivate your members.
-You may also substitute your own requirements if you have activities or resources available to you that fit within the objectives of the badge or may adapt badge requirements to meet the capabilities of disabled members.
+Parents or club leaders may require more or less than we suggest for each badge depending on what they feel will motivate their members.
+You may also substitute your own requirements if you have activities or resources available to you that fit within the